fkivela/TurboCtl/doc/sphinx/index.rst

 ------

 HVCtl was written by Feliks Kivelä.
-The author can be contacted at firstname.lastname@helsinki.fi.
+The author can be contacted at firstname.lastname@helsinki.fi (with the "ä" replaced by an "a").

 Copyright © 2019 University of Helsinki Fusor Team.